|Year of offer||2018|

 This subject is an introduction to microeconomic theory and policy.
 Topics include the theory of perfectly competitive markets, welfare analysis and the role of government in the economy, theory of the firm (production and costs), game theory, and effects of market structure on resource allocation.

 Intended learning outcomes

-- Explain the concepts of demand, supply, and market equilibrium; and apply the model of demand and supply in a market to explain the determinants of prices and output of goods and services.
+- Explain the concepts of market demand, supply and equilibrium; and apply the market model to explain the determination of prices, quantities and wellbeing

-- Identify `strategic situations' in economic activity, be able to analyse and predict outcomes of strategic situations
+- Identify “strategic situations” in economic activity, and be able to analyse and predict outcomes of strategic situations

-- Identify the main characteristics of different market types such as perfectly competitive and monopoly markets.
-Describe the nature of competitive behaviour in those markets, analyzing and predicting price and output outcomes in the different markets.
+- Identify the main characteristics of different market structures, and describe and evaluate the nature of decisions and outcomes in the different market structures

 High level of development: written communication; problem solving; application of theory to practice; interpretation and analysis; critical thinking; synthesis of data and other information.

 Moderate level of development: oral communication; collaborative learning; team work; evaluation of data and other information; receptiveness to alternative ideas.

 Some level of development: statistical reasoning; use of computer software; accessing data and other information from a range of sources.